bnjnrthrp/CS5001-Final-Project/README.md

 ## Installation Instructions
-If we wanted to run this project locally, what would we need to do?
-If we need to get API key's include that information, and also command line startup commands to execute the project.
-If you have a lot of dependencies, you can also include a requirements.txt file, but make sure to include that we need to run `pip install -r requirements.txt` or something similar.

-To run the files locally, you'll need to download all the library files that are used in conjunction with doc_daily_planner.py.
-The files needed are:
+To run the files locally, you'll need to download the following 4 files that are used to run the program:
 - doc_daily_planner.py
 - csv_lib.py
 - syllabus_lib.py
 - file_view.py

-There are no dependencies required for the project, however it does import the following libraries automatically:
+There are no external dependencies required for the project, however it will import the following built-in libraries as part of the program:
 - sys
 - string
 - typing